bila9630/HKTE/README.md

 ---

 ## ⚖️ License
 Created purely for hackathon competition.
-See `HONESTY.md` for a complete breakdown of features written during the hacking window.
+See `HONESTY.md` for a complete breakdown of features written during the hacking window and `LICENSE.md` for more info about licensing.